Shhhh…… the silent issue Thyroid health

 Self care is the solution

-At the end, the care takers must take care for ourselves first.
-I know it’s hard to do with so many things on our to do list.
+At the end, Us care takers must take care for ourselves first.
+I know it’s hard to do with so many things on our “to do” list.
 So listen to what your body is telling you.
-And embrace the signs of change to help yourself and remember you are not alone.
+And embrace the signs of change and always remember you are not alone.

 Previous